allanwing-qc/Quantum-Walks-via-Shunt-Decomposition-Circuits/README.md

 # Quantum-Walks-via-Shunt-Decomposition-Circuits

-A coined quantum walk considers a walker that moves between the vertices of a graph $\mathcal{G}(V,E)$ with adjacency matrix $\mathcal{A}$, where $V$ and $E$ are the vertex and edge sets, respectively.
+A coined quantum walk (CQW) considers a walker that moves between the vertices of a graph $\mathcal{G}(V,E)$ with adjacency matrix $\mathcal{A}$, where $V$ and $E$ are the vertex and edge sets, respectively.
 A CQW is defined by three elements: the quantum state of a walker, the evolution operator of the system and a set of measurement operators.
 The state of walker at time $t$ is represented by a composite quantum state

 \begin{equation}
 \label{quantum_state_walker}